Sons of Iraq: Anbar Awakening

+Founding

+Sheik Abdul Sattar Buzaigh al-Rishawi was a Sunni leader in the Al-Anbar province leading a growing movement of Sunni tribesmen who have turned against al-Qaida-linked insurgents.
+Al-Rishawi, whose father and three brothers were killed by al-Qaida assassins, said insurgents were "killing innocent people, anyone suspected of opposing them.
+They brought us nothing but destruction and we finally said, enough is enough."

+Al-Rishawi founded the Anbar Salvation Council in September 2006 with dozens of Sunni tribes.
+Many of the new newly friendly leaders are believed to have at least tacitly supported the insurgency in the past, though al-Rishawi said he never did.
+His movement, also known as the Anbar Awakening, now counts 41 tribes or sub-tribes from Anbar, though al-Rishawi acknowledges that some groups in the province have yet to join.
+It's unclear how many that is, or much support the movement really has.
+On September 13, 2007, al-Rishawi was killed along with two of his bodyguards by a roadside bomb near his home in Ramadi, Anbar, Iraq.

 Work in Iraq

 The groups were paid by the American military and the Iraqi government to lay down their arms against coalition forces, patrol neighborhoods, and to fight against other Sunni insurgents.
 The US military says the groups helped it target al-Qaeda in Iraq more precisely and avoid collateral damage.
 The Washington Post writes the awakening groups caused al-Qaeda in Iraq to soften its tactics in an effort to regain public support.

+Fighting against the Americans in the earlier phases of the war, elements of this group have since allied themselves with the U.S. to rid their country of foreign extremist composing mainly of al-Qaeda in Iraq.
+It has been reported that they have received cars, guns, and ammunition by the Iraqi and U.S. forces to counter the radical Islamists in Al-Anbar province.

 Al-Qaeda in Iraq condemned the groups for fighting insurgents and for standing by the "filthy crusaders".
 Some members of the awakening groups were reportedly former insurgents, and some awakening members have been killed by former awakening members in suicide bombings.
 Sheiks who worked with the awakening movement also frequently faced killings which originated from outside the movement.

 The Government Accountability Office, the audit arm of the United States Congress, warned that the groups had still "not reconciled with the Iraqi government" and that the potential remained for further infiltration by insurgents.
 That report received wide criticism for its lack of factual data and its reliance upon "Green Zone" analysis.